bcgov/Mautic-Subscription-App/README.md

-## Setting up Mautic on Openshift
+## Setting up Mautic Subscription App on Openshift

-To Run:
+To use Argo, check out the [README](./openshift/argo/README.md) at openshift/argo.

 1. **Process and apply the mariadb secret.yaml**